clmntgbr/gas_back/README.md

 ## Overview

-Open `https://traefik.traefik.me/dashboard/#/` in your favorite web browser for traefik dashboard
+Open `https://traefik.traefik.me/dashboard/#/` in your browser for traefik dashboard

-Open `https://maildev.traefik.me` in your favorite web browser for maildev
+Open `https://maildev.traefik.me` in your browser for maildev

-Open `https://rabbitmq.traefik.me` in your favorite web browser for rabbitmq
+Open `https://rabbitmq.traefik.me` in your browser for rabbitmq

-Open `https://back.traefik.me` in your favorite web browser for symfony app

-Open `https://back.traefik.me/admin` for the admin part
+Open `https://back.traefik.me/admin` in your browser for the admin & api part

-Open `https://front.traefik.me` in your favorite web browser for tye front app

 ## Commands